Hay There! Fill the barn hay drive is going on now! Find it under 'Fundraisers'

 These guardians protect their flock of goats (and the sanctuary) from the local coyotes and cougars in the area.

-Turkeys and chickens that come from many different situations such as cock fighting, ritualistic sacrifice, battery cage hens and abandonment make their happy home here.
+Turkeys, chickens and ducks that come from many different situations such as cock fighting, ritualistic sacrifice, battery cage hens and abandonment make their happy home here.

-The three boy bunnies that make their home here are from accidental breeding situations.
+Two boy bunnies that make their home here are from an accidental breeding situation.

 Black Dawg Farm And Sanctuary